How do racial inequities limit homeownership

 The racial health gap

-Key place-based barriers to improving racial disparities in health
+What are the key place-based barriers to improving racial disparities in health?

 Black and Hispanic/Latino populations with low incomes tend to live in the least desirable neighborhoods, which are plagued by environmental pollutants, lack access to healthy foods and quality health care, and have fewer recreational facilities.